CodingRock-Star/ArchMApplication/README.md

 # ArchMApplication
-The application is a multimodel, This MultiModel draft is Inspired from Author --PhilippeBoisney https://github.com/PhilippeBoisney/ArchApp .
+The application is a multimodule, This MultiModule draft is Inspired from Author --PhilippeBoisney https://github.com/PhilippeBoisney/ArchApp .